 - Fingerless Gloves: Starts wearing a black pair as of Part II.

-- Genki Girl: A bit of a dark example, but she's always wiling to fight a good fight and is rather chirpy in contrast to her brothers.
+- Genki Girl: Very downplayed, and a bit of a dark example, but she's always willing to fight a good fight and is rather chirpy in contrast to her brothers.

 - Giant Waist Ribbon: Her second outfit has one of these.

 - Girlish Pigtails: Played with.
 Temari has 4 consecutive ponytails, but she's also quite tomboyish.
 Also, her favorite hobby is flora appreciation.